 - 1 cup couscous

-Zest lime with a microplane or grater.
-Stem, seed, and then finely mince serrano pepper.
-Stir together 2 tbsp softened butter, cilantro, lime zest, coriander, 1 tsp minced serrano, and ¼ tsp salt in a small bowl; set aside at room temperature to keep soft.
+1) Stem, seed, and then finely mince serrano pepper.
+Stir together 2 tbsp softened butter, 2 tbsp minced cilantro, lime zest, 1/4 tsp ground coriander, 1 tsp minced serrano, and ¼ tsp salt in a small bowl; set aside at room temperature.

-Pat halibut dry with paper towels and season with salt and pepper.
+2) Pat halibut dry with paper towels and season with salt and pepper.
 Vacuum seal filets individually with 1 tsp oil and set in a Suvie pan.
-Fill pan with water and insert in upper right zone of your Suvie.
-Place broccoli raab in the upper left zone and couscous in the lower right zone.
-Input My Cook settings and cook.
+Fill pan with water and insert into bottom zone of your Suvie.
+Place broccoli raab in the top zone.
+Input settings and cook now or schedule.

 A bold, oak-aged Chardonnay is the perfect wine to pair with halibut.
 Chardonnay is full bodied and will complement the buttery texture of the fish.